MRGRD56/textractor-translator/README.md

 ## Installation

-Currently, only Windows it supported.
+Currently, only Windows x64 it supported.
-You can use either `ia32` or `x64` versions depending on your OS.
-Both versions (at least the x64 one) can work with both `Textractor x86` and `Textractor x64`.
+It can work with both `Textractor x86` and `Textractor x64`.

-1. Download the binaries for your operating system in the [Releases](https://github.com/MRGRD56/textractor-translator/releases) section ([x86](https://github.com/MRGRD56/textractor-translator/releases/latest/download/TextractorTranslator-win32-ia32.zip) [x64](https://github.com/MRGRD56/textractor-translator/releases/latest/download/TextractorTranslator-win32-x64.zip)).
+1. Download the binaries in the [Releases](https://github.com/MRGRD56/textractor-translator/releases) section [x64](https://github.com/MRGRD56/textractor-translator/releases/latest/download/TextractorTranslator-win32-x64.zip)).
 2. Unzip the archive to the directory where the app will be stored.
 3. Run the `TextractorTranslator.exe` file to run the application.
 4. You will see the main window of the app: